thenewdarling/CurseOfStrahd/Downtime/2022-06-01 Downtime before Session 27.md

 [19:11] Jeremiah Templeton (he/him): He tries to attach a paralyzing tentacle to a stick to put above the burrow

-[19:55] Magdalena de Luna (she/her): "No. I almost killed Arlo.
+[19:55] Magdalena de Luna (she/her): "No. I almost killed [[Arlo]].
 I'm not as resilient as I have been.
 The blood, it's changing me.
 I warned you, Lady Watcher would not be an exception.
 The mere smell of blood, I need to fight it constantly."

 [08:59] TenderstDM: During a lull, a twitching nose appears from the burrow, drawn by a strange scent.
 It seems wary, but brushes the tentacle, miniscule barbs latch on and moments later the paralysing venom has taken effect.
 The rabbit flops down, exposed to the forest... ☠️ 🐇